 Early Education & Prevention

-Research suggested that early childhood education and care provides children with fundamental foundations for future learning by fostering the development of cognitive and non-cognitive skills.
+Research suggests that early childhood education and care provides children with fundamental foundations for future learning by fostering the development of cognitive and non-cognitive skills.